MillCreekAgency/Compliance/policy.md

 Mill Creek will designate an individual in a senior leadership position who is responsible for Mill Creek’s cybersecurity (Senior Officer).
 The Senior Officer will:
 - Implement and maintain a written policy or written policies, approved by a Mill Creek’s Senior Management, setting forth the expectations and goals for the protection of Mill Creek’s Information Systems and Nonpublic Information (NPI) stored on those systems.
 - Ultimately be responsible and accountable for Mill Creek’s cyber compliance, risk, and resilience.
-- Oversee and implement [ORG]’s Cybersecurity Program and report to management on Mill Creek’s cybersecurity generally.
+- Oversee and implement Mill Creek’s Cybersecurity Program and report to management on Mill Creek’s cybersecurity generally.
 - Conduct a formal, independent review of Mill Creek’s Cybersecurity Program and controls at least annually.
 - Prepare and submit the annual Certification of Compliance required by DFS’s Cybersecurity Regulation.
 - Conduct a cybersecurity Risk Assessment at least annually to inform the design of policy and overall cybersecurity program.